Individual Income Tax in Malaysia for Expatriates

 Source-Taxation Principle and its Exceptions in the Case of Malaysia

 Malaysia adopts a territorial principle of taxation, meaning only incomes which have a source in Malaysia are taxable there, regardless of where the expatriate is paid.
-All types of income are taxable, including gains from employment or business activities, dividends, ects
+All types of incomes are taxable, including gains from employment or business activities and dividends.

-Consequently, profits sourced elsewhere are not subject to Malaysia personal income tax.
-However, this principle of taxation is subject to three mains exceptions:
+While profits sourced elsewhere are not subject to Malaysia personal income tax there are three main exceptions.

-- First off, Malaysia has signed numerous Double taxation agreements.
-When addressing instances of double taxation by allocating taxing rights to the contracting states, this wide Bilateral tax treaties network is in some ways an exception to the territoriality taxation principle, as it sometimes allocate the right, to others countries, to tax the income of their tax residents, even though this income has a source in Malaysia.
-Thus, in this case, the Malaysia-sourced income, thanks to a tax relief stated by the treaty, will be exempted from paying personal income tax in Malaysia.
+1. Malaysia has signed numerous Double Taxation Avoidance agreements.
+When addressing instances of double taxation, this wide bilateral tax treaties network can be an exception to the territoriality taxation principle, as it sometimes allocates the right to other countries to tax domestically earned income of Malaysian tax residents.
+In such instances, tax residents will be exempted from paying personal income tax in Malaysia.

-- Also, expatriates may benefit from a special tax regime exemption on their incomes sourced in Malaysia, if the two following conditions are verified:
+2. Expatriates may benefit from a special tax regime exemption on their income, if the following two conditions are verified:

-- First of, not being defined as a fiscal resident
+i.
+First, not being defined as a fiscal resident;

-- Finally, for the incomes that derived from some sensible industries amongst which air transport and banking, Malaysia doesn’t apply the territorial basis, but the worldwide basis of taxation.
+3. Finally, for income derived from specific industries – including air transport and banking – Malaysia doesn’t apply the territorial basis, but instead employs a worldwide basis for taxation.

 Tax Residency Status